yashpickles/Weekend_Hustles/README.md

 ## Features

-- **Wikipedia Integration**: Why bother clicking through endless Wikipedia links when our AI can extract and summarize content for you?
+- **Wikipedia Integration**: Why bother clicking through endless Wikipedia links when this AI can extract and summarize content for you?
 It's like having a very enthusiastic, slightly over-caffeinated research assistant, but without the awkward small talk.

 - **Web Search Capability**: Utilizes DuckDuckGo for general web searches.
 Because sometimes, even Wikipedia isn't quick enough to satisfy your insatiable thirst for immediate, mildly reliable information.

 - **Mathematical Solver**: Employs SymPy to solve mathematical expressions and equations.
 Finally, a use for all those complex math problems you promised yourself you'd revisit "someday."
 That someday is today, and the AI is doing all the heavy lifting.
 You're welcome.

 - **Hugging Face LLM**: Integrates a Hugging Face LLM (specifically, the MBZUAI/LaMini-Flan-T5-783M).
-It's a fancy way of saying we've trained a digital brain to churn out answers, so you don't have to strain your own.
+It's a fancy way of saying I've trained a digital brain to churn out answers, so you don't have to strain your own.

 - **Modular and Extensible**: Designed for easy addition of new tools and functionalities.
-Because, let's be honest, we're all still figuring out what this AI can really do.
+Because, let's be honest, I'm all still figuring out what this AI can really do.
 Expect more shenanigans in the future!

 ## Project Structure